Gogo1951/Open-Sesame/README.md

 Just a simple add-on that automatically opens containers in your inventory.

+❗ **Auto Loot must be enabled for Open Sesame! to work correctly!**

-⚙️ Works under the following conditions:
+⚙️ Open Sesame! under the following conditions:

 - You are not in combat (anything looted during combat will be opened as soon as combat is over).
 - You are not actively trying to loot something else.